 The flock consists of 1,211 AMS merino ewes, of which 50 percent are selected from test results and mated to AMS rams to provide replacement ewes for the whole flock.
 The balance of the ewes are mated to Poll Dorset rams for the production of lambs for the prime lamb market.
 A 40 ewe Poll Dorset stud provides some of our ram requirements as well as student exposure to the stud breeding industry.
 Artificial Insemination and Embryo Transfer programs are run to enhance this operation.

 The 80-sow herd produces pork and bacon for the slaughter market.
 The pigs are sold and slaughtered at Linley Valley and are of a consistently high standard.
 The piggery has achieved Level II Quality Assurance (QA) Accreditation.
 Recent refurbishment of the farrowing shed has enhanced the overall conditions of the facilities.
 A new weaner and grower shed commissioned in 2014 provides state of the art conditions for the pigs housed there.

 The cattle are run to achieve the following student learning outcomes which includes mating, breeding/genetics (AI for cross-breeding), calving, marking, pregnancy testing, feeding, mustering and safe stock handling.
 A ration herd is maintained to supply the kitchen requirements.

 The College runs an 80-bird laying system housed in a barn style layout, supplying the College requirements and students learn about poultry feeding requirements, egg collection, hygiene and maintaining the production environment.
-Eggs re proved to the College kitchen for student consumption.
+Eggs provided to the College kitchen for student consumption.